VMP1312/holbertonschool-zero_day/README.md

-This repo contains the projects for the day 0
+This repo contains the projects of the week 0